19 Years

 And in it, I heard the most beautiful song I'd ever listened to.

-So I used the internet to learn the name of whose voice I'd heard.
+So I used the internet to learn whose voice I'd heard.

 And after I knew it, I watched her sing it again,